Young boy killed when Jeep stolen from Kenny Chesney concert at Gillette Stadium slams into family

 The extent of the boy's parents and his siblings' injuries was not released.

+Fans getting ready for Sunday night's Chesney concert were shaken up with the news.

+"As a mom of a 12- and 15-year-old, as a teacher of 8-year-olds, that's completely heartbreaking, and I just want to give my condolences to the family," Chesney fan Jamie Guilmette said..

-Investigators said the Jeep belongs to a Vermont couple that was attending the concert at Gillette Stadium.
-Kenny Chesney is performing in Foxboro again Sunday night, the finale of three weekend concerts at Gillette Stadium.
+Investigators said the Jeep belonged to a Vermont couple attending the concert.
+Kenny Chesney played three shows over the weekend at Gillette Stadium.

-Escolas is expected to be arraigned Monday for motor vehicle manslaughter while operating under the influence, larceny of a motor vehicle, and other charges.
-He is currently being held on $25,000 cash bail.

 We are deeply saddened and extend our sincerest condolences to the family who has tragically lost a loved one.
 We are working with the Massachusetts State Police, who are doing the investigation under the jurisdiction of the Norfolk District Attorney's Office, to understand the circumstances surrounding this tragic event.
 Once again, we offer our heartfelt sympathies to the family.